Package 'nanonext'

 Send Modes

 The default mode ‘serial’ sends serialised R objects to ensure perfect reproducibility within R. When receiving, the corresponding mode ‘serial’ should be used.
+Custom serialization and unserialization functions for reference objects may be enabled by the function serial_config.

 Mode ‘raw’ sends atomic vectors of any type as a raw byte vector, and must be used when interfacing with external applications or raw system sockets, where R serialization is not in use.
 When receiving, the mode corresponding to the vector sent should be used.